osct/openaccessrepository/docs/oar-config.rst

 and run (r) all processes in the bibsched window

 7) Put your `bibsched <https://github.com/osct/openaccessrepository/blob/master/docs/figures/bibsched.rst>`_  queue back to automatic mode, and you are done.
-(See more: `Howto Run Invenio installation <a href=https://oar.sci-gaia.eu/help/admin/howto-run>`_ )
+(See more: `Howto Run Invenio installation <http://oar.sci-gaia.eu/help/admin/howto-run>`_ )

 ::